henryjfry/kodi-xtream-vod-addon/README.md

   - Cleans all metadata and filenames to be ASCII-only for maximum compatibility.
 - **No Live TV:**
   - This addon is for VOD only.
 For live TV channels, use [NextPVR](https://www.nextpvr.com/) or similar solutions.
+  - Live TV json is saved in .kodi/userdata/addon_data/plugin.video.m3utostrm/cache/ipvos-all_stream_Live.json but not integrated
 ---

 ## How It Works

 1. **Configuration:**
    - Set your working, movies, and TV shows directories in the Kodi addon settings.
-   - Enter your IPTV provider's server address, username, and password (Xtream API or M3U details).
+   - Enter your IPTV provider's server address, username, and password (Xtream API details).
    - Enter your TMDb API key, these can be created for free from [TMDb](https://developer.themoviedb.org/docs/getting-started)
 2. **Fetching & Caching:**
-   - The addon downloads your M3U playlist and caches it for 24 hours to minimise server load.
+   - The addon downloads json responses and caches them for 24 hours to minimise server load.
    - Series and VOD metadata are also cached for 24 hours.
 3. **Parsing & File Generation:**
-   - The M3U is parsed, and entries are matched to your provider's VOD/series catalog.
+   - The json files are parsed, and entries are matched to your provider's VOD/series catalog.
    - For each movie or TV episode, a `.strm` file (with the stream URL) and a Kodi-compatible `.nfo` file (with full metadata) are created in the appropriate directory.
    - TV shows are organised into folders by show and season.
 4. **Kodi Library Integration:**